-While employee share schemes remain less prevalent than prior to the GFC, a basic understanding of these types of schemes will be necessary when one of the parties holds this type of equity.
-Employee share/option schemes are variously treated as property or a financial resource, in Family Law property proceedings (see Hurst v Weber 2009 FamCAFC 137 and Nielson and Nielson 2012 FamCA 70).
+Employee share schemes are again becoming prevalent and a basic understanding of these types of schemes will be necessary when one of the parties holds this type of equity.
+Employee share/option schemes are variously treated as property or a financial resource, in Family Law property proceedings (see Hurst & Weber 2009 FamCAFC 137 and Nielson & Nielson 2012 FamCA 70).
 It is essential that the nature of the options is thoroughly explored and the risks affecting their value adequately canvassed by the valuer.